priyanshu-creator380/file-organizer/README.md

 was learning classes in python so will try to use it

 ## You can add more maps to the maps.json file to increase and arrange which file goes where

+# if you download the zip the `proj.zip` file to run it
+1. extract the zip.
+2. it has three files main.exe, .log file and a maps.json
+3. all these file are important
+4. after extracting just double click on the main.exe file